These are resources we’ve discovered to learn about Indigenous Australia (culture, art, history, language, geography, and more) from home.

 One of our missions this year (part of “Going Home“) is to become more familiar with cultures of places that we’re from.

-Even if it’s not possible to visit Aboriginal territories during the 2020 coronavirus pandemic, we can still do what we can to learn.
+Even if it’s not possible to visit Aboriginal territories, we can still do what we can to learn.

 The first week of July every year is NAIDOC week.
 It’s likely to be cancelled in-person this year, but we can still learn remotely!